 When in doubt, be safe and cite your source!

-Plagiarism is defined by the MTC Academic Affairs Student Guidelines and Expectations in this way:
+Plagiarism is defined by The Student Code for Midlands Technical College in this way:

 Plagiarism may be: